Codecademy/docs/content/css/concepts/transform-functions/terms/translateX/translateX.md

   - 'paths/full-stack-engineer-career-path'
 ---

-The `translateX` function translates an element along the X axis.
+The `translateX` function moves an element along the horizontal X-axis.

 ## Syntax